CobayaSampler/cobaya/docs/output.rst

 When called from the shell, **cobaya** generates most commonly the following output files:

 - ``[prefix].input.yaml``: a file with the same content as the input file.
-- ``[prefix].updated.yaml``: a file containing the input information plus the default values used by each module.
+- ``[prefix].updated.yaml``: a file containing the input information plus the default values used by each component.
 - ``[prefix].[number].txt``: one or more sample files, containing one sample per line, with values separated by spaces.
 The first line specifies the columns.

 .. note::